arrowgent/Twitchtv-Bots-List/README.md

 * downloads json file bot list (external) and appends to list.txt (add your own list)
 <br />
 *botlist* is sanitized against "known good bots", an imprecise science, if you need removal submit an issue

+## issues are open:
+* if you want to add suggestions for potential bots
+* if you believe you are NOT a bot, we can verify that
+* however if you claim NOT to be a bot, you should remove yourself from lurking in HUNDREDS or THOUSANDS of channels simultaneously (definition)

 ## other lists: